MUSEUMS + HISTORIC SITES

 Toni workshopped research findings in 17th c.
 Virginia history with African American community stakeholders in her work on the permanent exhibitions at Jamestown.
 With her guidance, a national review team ensured cultural sensitivity on all interpretive plans, research methods, and content.
 Historic Jamestowne.

-Toni employs the arts to reconnect students and teachers with their curiosity across disciplines.
+Toni employs the arts across disciplines to reconnect students and teachers with their curiosity.

 CARVER [ON] RECORD

-With artist-in-residence Nelly Kate Anderson and a dynamic team of high school students and teachers, created a multi-level civil rights + arts exhibit experience in Chester, Virginia.
+With artist-in-residence Nelly Kate Anderson, art teacher Liz Claud, social studies teacher Sarah Marcellin, and a dynamic team of high school students, created a multi-level civil rights + arts exhibit experience in Chester, Virginia.
 Elements of the installation are now a permanent part of the school.
-Nelly Kate and Toni facilitated a workshop on Carver at the American University of Paris this past June.
+We’ve facilitated Carver workshops at MuseumNEXT and at the Arts in Society conference in Paris.
+The University of Richmond hosts us in April at “Learning Stories,” part of their Speakers Series.